Skip to main content

 One more row

 Below the thirteen fields, keep a one-line delta from the last session that touched this NPC.
 It is the ledger's tie to your session notes.
-A row with no delta for three sessions and a blank open thread is safe to archive.
+A row with no delta for three sessions and no next-use note is safe to archive.

 Tracker rhythm